Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Conclusion

 \section{Conclusion}

-This paper investigated the signal reconstruction problem in APTBM-based nonlinear communication systems and proposed a novel two-stage reconstruction algorithm.
-In this framework, the PA-induced nonlinear distortion is decomposed into a heuristically compensable component and a residual component.
-The coarse reconstruction stage of the proposed algorithm compensates for amplitude and phase distortions by exploiting the structural properties of APTBM blocks and the PA nonlinear characteristics.
-The fine reconstruction stage reformulates the reconstruction task as a nonconvex optimization problem to minimize the residual distortion based on the geometric symmetry of APTBM blocks and provides a low-complexity iterative solution.
-The effectiveness of the proposed algorithm was validated through numerical simulations and testbed experiments.
-Results demonstrate substantial improvements in IBO reduction and PA efficiency over existing methods, confirming the advantages of the proposed approach for achieving energy-efficient wireless communications.
+This paper investigated the signal reconstruction problem in APTBM-based nonlinear communication systems by proposing a novel two-stage reconstruction framework.
+Specifically, the PA-induced nonlinear distortion was decoupled into a dominant component and a residual component.
+In the coarse reconstruction stage, the dominant amplitude and phase distortions were systematically mitigated by exploiting both the inherent structural properties of APTBM blocks and the pre-characterized PA nonlinearities.
+Subsequently, the fine reconstruction stage cast the residual distortion minimization as a nonconvex optimization problem, for which a closed-form solution was derived.
+Comprehensive numerical simulations and testbed experiments confirmed the superiority of the proposed framework.
+The results demonstrated that the proposed approach achieves substantial IBO reduction and remarkable PA efficiency enhancement while preserving transmission reliability.